 Funded by Congress and sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, the Gilman Scholarship program provides grants for U.S. citizen undergraduate students of limited financial means to pursue academic studies abroad.

 Recipients are selected competitively for these grants, which are used for program tuition, room and board, books, local transportation, insurance and international airfare.

-To find out more about MTSU’s study-abroad opportunities, contact the MTSU Office of Education Abroad and Student Exchange at 615-898-5179 or firstname.lastname@example.org.
+To find out more about MTSU’s study-abroad opportunities, contact the MTSU Office of Education Abroad at 615-898-5179 or firstname.lastname@example.org.
 To learn more about the Gilman Scholarships, go to www.iie.org/gilman.

 — Gina K. Logue, gklogue@ mtsu.edu